-2. Using subset and filter from dplyr package
+2. Using filter and select from tidyverse package

 Alternatively, you can achieve the same outcome using commands from a user-written package.
-A package means a set of commands written by someone to plug into R. The first time you use a new package you need to install it, as in library(dplyr)
+A package means a set of commands written by someone to plug into R. The first time you use a new package you need to install it, as in install.packages("tidyverse")